denysdovhan/wtfjs/README.md

 > ⚠️ A bug present in V8 v5.5 or lower (Node.js <=7) ⚠️

-All you know about noisy _undefined is not a function_.
-What about this?
+All of you know about the annoying _undefined is not a function_, but what about this?

 ```js
 // Declare a class which extends null